Cheap custom T-shirts are cheap for a reason.

 Stitches are the muscles of a garment; they’re what keeps everything together.
 Because manufacturers will always pay more attention to the outside of a T-shirt, the easiest way to tell if a stitch is done well or not is by turning it around.
 Is it even?
 Does it lie flat?
 Are there any loose threads?
 These are all signs of poor manufacturing.

 Also, check out how many stitches it has.
 The higher the count then the better because it means that more time was spent putting the garment together.

 Like stitches, hems are indicative of how much care was put when making the garment.
 When it comes to T-shirts, you should be paying particular attention to the collar, the sleeves and the lower hem.

-T-shirt Printing for Designers
+Services for T-shirt Designers

-From the moment you get in touch, one of our ‘printing experts’ will answer all of your questions and find efficient solutions to your needs.
-It is our mission to help your career flourish.
-Thanks to high-quality garments and cutting-edge printing techniques, we can produce almost any design.
-Printing T-shirts has never been this easy.
+From the moment you get in touch, one of our printing experts in either London or Glasgow will answer all of your questions and find efficient solutions to your needs.
+It is our mission to help you reach your goals.

 We ship all over the UK with flexible delivery services that can adapt to most deadlines.
 Fast T-shirt printing has never been this easy.
 Need to print in bulk?
 We got you covered.
 Why worry about inventory or logistics when we can take care of that?
 To find out more, simply visit our website by clicking on the banner below.